iamyojimbo/docker-nginx-php-fpm/README.md

 I had trouble using this on OSX, but found some useful information here: [https://github.com/docker/compose/issues/271](https://github.com/docker/compose/issues/271).
 Note that I installed Docker using Kitematic.

 ###Docker Volume
 You also need to have a docker volume contianer, (I've called mine `src`) to mount the files in `/app` and replicate across each of the containers.
-You can read more about containers [here](https://docs.docker.com/userguide/dockervolumes/).
+You can read more about volumes [here](https://docs.docker.com/userguide/dockervolumes/).

 To create the one required here, run:

 `docker create -v /path/to/docker/app:/src --name src nginx /bin/true`

-where `/path/to/docker/app` is the absolute path to whatever files you want to mount, i.e. a php app.
-You can link to `/docker/app` in this repositiory to see how it works.
+where `/path/to/docker/app` is the absolute path to whatever files you want to mount on your host machine, i.e. a php app.
+You can link to `/docker/app` in this repositiory to see how it works. `/src` after the colon specifies the absolute path of where these files are mounted to within each container.

 ##Usage
 Simply run `docker-compose up -d` from the root of the directory.
 It will build images of, and then run services of everything specified in the `docker-compose.yml` file.